jianwang-mpi/jianwang-mpi.github.io/content/authors/admin/_index.md

   # and uncomment the lines below.
   - icon: cv
     icon_pack: ai
-    link: uploads/cv.pdf
+    link: uploads/resume.pdf

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Jian Wang is a good man.
+Jian Wang is a good man. a good man, a god man, a good man.